BallisticAgencyWeb/HeadlessBallistic/src/pages/index.md

 title: Optimized eCommerce - Ballistic Agency
 mainpitch:
   title: Optimized eCommerce
-  subtitle: We look at data not your fucking opinion.
+  subtitle: We know what you need and it's not another opinion.
 introcontent:
   subtitle: Services
   title: Why Optimize Your site?